-LifeAssets 1.0 review
+LifeAssets 1.0 full review

 LifeAssets 1.0 offers an interesting twist on the way you view and plan for your financial future.
 While programs such as Mint and Quicken tend to focus on the rearview mirror, letting you look at your actual expenses to see how you’ve spent your money, LifeAssets tries to set your focus forward, so that you can see where your financial future lies.